sharmaeklavya2/blog-source/content/posts/learning-kannada.md

 is not something we are meant to be good at.
 You can never achieve fluency using the algorithm approach.

-So if you don't have a large corpus of translations, is there no hope?
-False!
+So if you don't have a large corpus of translations, what can you do?
-You can combine the two approaches!
+Combine the two approaches!
-Learn the language using the algorithm approach.
+First learn the language using the algorithm approach.
-Then find a lot of text/audio in your target language.
+Then switch to the data approach, i.e., read and listen to a lot of sentences in your target language.
-Generate translations yourself using the algorithm approach (maybe with some help from a dictionary and maybe Google translate to fill in the gaps in your knowledge), and feed those input-output pairs to your brain.
+You won't need an external source to tell you the meaning of these sentences;
+you can just translate them yourself.
+As you continue reading and listening, your language instincts will kick in and over time you'll gain fluency.

 In the rest of the article, I'll give details on the specific learning process that builds upon this high-level idea.